joudaon/vagrant-devops/README.md

 ## Packages

-The following packages will be installed (you can update them on `vagrant/provision/devops_tools.sh`):
+The following packages will be installed on Ubuntu Desktop vm (you can update them on `vagrant/provision/devops_tools.sh`):

 - [aws-cli](https://aws.amazon.com/cli/) - The AWS Command Line Interface (CLI) is a unified tool to manage your AWS services.
 - [az-cli](https://docs.microsoft.com/en-gb/cli/azure/install-azure-cli) - The Azure command-line interface (Azure CLI) is a set of commands used to create and manage Azure resources.